BlueTheDuck/riscv-sv/README.md

 - **Simulation Tools**: Includes a simulation environment for testing and debugging.
 - **Educational Focus**: Aimed at students and enthusiasts learning CPU architecture.

+Make sure to check the [Wiki tab](https://github.com/BlueTheDuck/riscv-sv/wiki), as that is where every component of the system is detailed.

 ## Project Strucutre

 - `src`: SystemVerilog code, including both Core and simulation environment